< More articles

 Empower team members to make decisions

-Your team members also appreciate if you ask for their advice or just their opinion before zeroing in on something.
-In a survey, 90% of employees who responded believe that decision-makers should seek opinions of others before making a final decision.
+Your team members also appreciate it if you ask for their advice or just their opinion before zeroing in on something.
+In a survey, 90% of employees who responded believed that decision-makers should seek the opinions of others before making a final decision.

 Without interfering too much and not being over liberal as well, being a project manager, you can ask them: “Jack, do you want any help right now?”
 This will not only help you analyze the progress but will also make them feel important and valued.